TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

   - ReadMe contributor

 - Igor
-  - App engine builder
+  - Web service builder (App Engine - Logic and UI)
   - Dealing with API's
-  - UI builder
+  - Managing the project on Google Cloud Plateform (and struggling with Google's support)
+  - (Tearing his hear out on app deployment)